anisur172/MySQL/README.md

     use database_name

-# Create table inside of database(bank_details is table name) and enterted data is  column name. default,day,month is a keywork of SQL if you need to kept it as a column name then need to use `` this symbole.
+# Create a table inside of the database(bank_details is the table name) and the entered data is  the column name. default, day, the month is a keywork of SQL if you need to keep it as a column name then you need to use `` this symbol.
 Otherwise can't work
 # Coloum Names with data type:

     CREATE TABLE IF NOT EXISTS bank_details (